joshuaeckroth/cse230-website/homework/homework-8.markdown

 ---
 title: Homework 8
-layout: commentable
+layout: default
 ---

-Due Aug 22, 11pm.
+Due Dec 1, 11pm (Thurs).

 This assignment extends Homework 7.
 Ideally, you will start with your HW 7 code and extend it, so that you have the experience of adapting existing code (it's